-- Describe the pathophysiology of the different types of ovarian cysts.
+Describe the pathophysiology of the different types of ovarian cysts.

-- Outline the typical presentation and most common physical exam findings for patients presenting with ovarian cysts.
+Outline the typical presentation and most common physical exam findings for patients presenting with ovarian cysts.

-- Review the criteria for conservative versus surgical management of ovarian cysts.
+Review the criteria for conservative versus surgical management of ovarian cysts.

-- Explain the importance of collaboration and highlights the role of the interprofessional team in evaluating and treating patients affected by life-threatening complications of ovarian cysts.
+Explain the importance of collaboration and highlight the interprofessional team's role in evaluating and treating patients affected by life-threatening complications of ovarian cysts.

 The etiology of ovarian cysts or adnexal masses ranges from physiologically normal (follicular or luteal cysts) to ovarian malignancy.
-Ovarian cysts can occur at any age but are more common in reproductive years and have an increased occurrence in menarchal females due to endogenous hormone production.
+Ovarian cysts can occur at any age but are more common in reproductive years and increase in menarchal females due to endogenous hormone production.
 Simple cysts are the most likely to occur in all age groups, and mixed cystic and solid and completely solid ovarian lesions have a higher rate of malignancy than simple cysts.
 Although most ovarian cysts are benign, age is the most important independent risk factor, and post-menopausal women with any type of cyst should have proper follow-up and treatment due to a higher risk for malignancy.

 Risk factors for ovarian cyst formation include

-- Infertility treatment- Patients treated with gonadotropins or other ovulation induction agents may develop cysts as part of ovarian hyperstimulation syndrome.
+Infertility treatment- Patients treated with gonadotropins or other ovulation induction agents may develop cysts as part of ovarian hyperstimulation syndrome.

 Tubal ligation- Functional cysts have been associated with tubal ligation sterilizations.

 The actual prevalence of ovarian cysts is unknown, as many patients are believed to be asymptomatic and undiagnosed, and the prevalence depends on the population studied.
 Approximately 4% of women will be admitted to the hospital for ovarian cysts by age 65.
-In a random sample of 335 asymptomatic 24-40-year-old women, the prevalence of an adnexal lesion was 7.8%.
+In a random sample of 335 asymptomatic 24 to 40-year-old women, the prevalence of an adnexal lesion was 7.8%.
 Another study that examined ovarian cysts in postmenopausal women showed a prevalence of 2.5% for a simple unilocular adnexal cyst.
 In a survey of 33,739 premenopausal and postmenopausal women, 46.7% had an adnexal cyst on transvaginal ultrasound, with 63.2% showing resolution of the abnormality on subsequent ultrasounds.

 In postmenopausal women, 18% can develop one or more Graffian follicles, which appear as cysts on imaging.
 Most of these cysts are benign.
 Mature cystic teratomas or dermoids represent more than 10% of all ovarian neoplasms.
 Ovarian cysts are the most common tumor in infants and fetuses, with more than 30% prevalence.
-In the United States, ovarian carcinomas are diagnosed in more than 21000 women per year, causing 14,600 deaths.
+In the United States, ovarian carcinomas are diagnosed in more than 21000 women annually, causing 14,600 deaths.

-Follicular and Corpus Luteal Cysts:
+Follicular and Corpus Luteal Cysts

 Follicular and corpus luteal cysts are considered functional or physiologic cysts, and both occur during the normal menstrual cycle.
 Follicular cysts arise when follicles fail to rupture during ovulation and can appear smooth, thin-walled, and unilocular.
-In the follicular phase, follicular cysts may form because of a lack of physiological release of ovum due to excessive FSH stimulation or absence of the usual LH surge at mid-cycle just before ovulation.
+In the follicular phase, follicular cysts may form because of a lack of physiological release of the ovum due to excessive FSH stimulation or the absence of the usual LH surge at mid-cycle just before ovulation.
 These cysts continue to grow because of hormonal stimulation.
 Follicular cysts are usually larger than 2.5 cm in diameter.
 Granulosa cells lead to excess estradiol production, which in turn leads to decreased frequency of menstruation.

 Without pregnancy, the life span of the corpus luteum is 14 days.
 If the egg is fertilized, the corpus luteum continues to secrete progesterone until its dissolution at 14 weeks, when the cysts undergo central hemorrhage.
 If the dissolution of the corpus luteum does not occur, it may result in a corpus luteal cyst, which usually grows to 3cm.
 Corpus luteal cysts can appear complex or simple, thick-walled, or contain internal debris.
 Corpus luteum cysts are always present during pregnancy and usually resolve by the end of the first trimester.
 Both follicular and corpus luteal cysts can turn into hemorrhagic cysts.
 They are generally asymptomatic and spontaneously resolve without treatment.

-Theca Lutein Cysts:
+Theca Lutein Cysts

 Theca lutein cysts are luteinized follicle cysts that form as a result of overstimulation in elevated human chorionic gonadotropin (hCG) levels.
 They can occur in pregnant women, women with gestational trophoblastic disease, multiple gestation, and ovarian hyperstimulation.